 If you time the end of your visit to Kensington Palace right, when you head back to Astor Museum you’ll have a delicious free dinner to enjoy and a fun event before going to bed.

-I did’t worry about getting up too early today as my first activities didn’t start until 10:30.
+I didn’t worry about getting up too early today as my first activity didn’t start until 10:30.
 Booking The Ultimate Harry Potter Tour when I arrived at Astor Museum and got 15% off the cost of the tour!
 This Funzing tour is a London must-do for any Harry Potter fan.

 The tour meets in front of the Palace Theatre where Harry Potter and the Cursed Child is playing.
 While I haven’t seen it, because tickets are extremely expensive, I’m slowly saving my pennies to sit through the double header play some day soon.

-If you book the tour I recommend arriving 15 minutes before the scheduled start of the tour to check in with the guide.
+If you add this tour to your London itinerary I recommend arriving 15 minutes before the scheduled start of the tour to check in with the guide.

 The tour begins like any Harry Potter story should with all tour participants being sorted into Hogwarts Houses.
 Not as official or lengthy as the sorting ceremony you see in the films or read in the book, but the guide makes it funny.
 I was sorted into Hufflepuff, but ya’ll know I’m really a Gryffindor.